2017 Monster Energy NASCAR Cup Series: Race reports

 Joey Logano started on pole.
 In the first stage, Logano led most of the laps and had some opponents for the lead within the final laps of Stage 1.
 Logano, Kyle Larson, Chase Elliott, Jamie McMurray, and Kyle Busch were all in a pack racing for the win, but Logano was able to hold on to win the stage.
 For the second stage, Logano started to pull away, however; he got three wide with Larson and Elliott and allowed Elliott to take the lead.
 Logano got a pit road speeding penalty and Elliott was able to hold off Larson to win the second stage.
 In the third and final stage, Elliott pulled away, but it was Kyle Busch eventually took the lead.
 Busch there on dominated the race, leading 114 laps, and was heading toward the win, but a caution came out with six laps to go when Logano had a flat tire and ran into the wall, setting up an overtime finish.
-Ryan Newman, who stayed out, pulled away from Larson to score the win for his first win with Richard Childress Racing and his first win since 2013.
+Ryan Newman, who stayed out, pulled away from Larson to score the win for his only win with Richard Childress Racing, his first win since 2013, and his last Cup Series win to date.